AntoniosNikolaidis/graph_project/readme.txt

-We use 3 different algorithms to find the shortest path from any point to all the others.Our input is a txt file and I test my algorithms with 3 files (demo.txt,demo1.txt,demo2.txt) that contain a lower triangular array and the first data is the size of the array (number of points ).
-If the value of the data is -1 then we don’t have direct connection from the point that we are and the point that we want to go so we have to find another path .
-In all algorithms we use the same main.c and solve.h .
+I made 3 algorithms with the purpose of finding the shortest path from one point to all the other ones.
+My input was txt file and I tested my algorithms with 3 different files (demo.txt,demo1.txt,demo2.txt) which contain a lower triangular array.
+The first data is the size of the array (number of points).
+If the value of the data were to be -1 then I wouldn&#39;t have a direct connection from the point I’m currently at to the point that I want to go.
+Therefore, I would have to find a different path.
+In all 3 algorithms I used same main.c and solve.h.
-    1. In the first algorithm I use the file flowarre.c/.h that use a recursive algorithm to find the shortest path and print the distance.
-For the compilation write the command gcc -o example main.c flowarrec.c and run it like this ./example < demo.txt or with the other demo files
+1. In the first algorithm, I used the file flowarre.c/.h which uses a recursive algorithm in order to find the shortest path and print the distance.
+For the compilation I wrote the command gcc -o example main.c flowarrec.c and run it as the following ./example &lt; demo.txt or with the other demo files.
-    2. In the second algorithm I use the file flowarmem.c/.h this algorithm is the evolve of the 1. algorithm because the first algorithm is too slow for big inputs .
-So I created a algorithm with a three-dimensional array that use recursive but everytime i find a path i save it in the array so when I will need it again I will not calculate it again but I will take it directly from the array . gcc -o example main.c flowarmem.c and run it like this ./example < demo.txt or with the other demo files
+2. In the second algorithm, I used the file flowarmem.c/.h which is the evolution of the first algorithm, since the first one is too slow for big inputs.
+Therefore, I created an algorithm with a three-dimensional array that uses recursive but every time I found a path I saved it in the array.
+I completed this so whenever I would need it again, I wouldn’t have to calculate again but instead it would take it directly from the array. gcc -o example main.c flowarmem.c and run it like this ./example &lt; demo.txt or with the other demo files.
-    3. In the third algorithm I use an iterative method to find the shortest path and i find also the path that i through to reach the final point.
-The path is printing if i write in the start of file #define PATH else the algorithm print only the best distance. gcc -o example main.c flowardp.c and run it like this ./example < demo.txt or with the other demo files
+3. In the third algorithm, I used an iterative method in order to find the shortest path as well as the path to reach the final point.
+The path was printing when I wrote in the start of the file #define PATH else the algorithm prints only the best distance. gcc -o example main.c flowardp.c and run it like this ./example &lt; demo.txt or with the other demo files